Each pub purchase is different and will be tailored to your needs but in a nutshell we will usually:

 He can help you negotiate the terms of the contract of sale or leasehold agreement.
 This means you can set up your business in the right way for you.
 Christopher can also carry out the necessary searches on commercial properties, and can advise on licensing arrangements and employment matters.

 We have solicitors specialising in pub acquisitions and sales, with many years of combined experience in handling these matters from our Liverpool City Centre office.
-We offer a nationwide service, a free initial consultation, and highly competitive fixed fee legal services.
+We offer a nationwide service and highly competitive fixed fee legal services.
 Bartletts Solicitors is a law firm that you can trust, established in Liverpool since 1860, with the expertise and experience to handle your pub acquisition and help you achieve your aims.